hakuamesan/snippetbox/README.md

 The install script is in models/mysql/migration/init-mysql.sql This will create the necessary databases, users, tables and some dummy data.

-## PostgresQL
-The install script is in models/mysql/migration/init-postgresql.sql This will create the necessary databases, users, tables and some dummy data.

-## SQLite
-The install script is in models/mysql/migration/init-mongodb.sql This will create the necessary databases, users, tables and some dummy data.

-## Mongodb
-The install script is in models/mysql/migration/init-sqlite.sql This will create the necessary databases, users, tables and some dummy data.

 # Author
 Hakuame